Jump to a section

 Improving gross and net profit margins

-Now you’ve calculated your gross and net profits, you can start looking at how to improve them.
+Now you’ve calculated your gross and net profits, you can start looking at how to improve your profit margins:

 How to improve gross profit?